Eugene550/Diabetes-Risk-Prediction-MLP-/README.md

 ```
 python --version
 ```
-You should see something like: `Python 3.10.x`
+You should see something like: `Python 3.12.x` (must NOT be 3.13 or 3.14)

 ---